devRant-Community/Community-Programming-Book/book/languages/assembly/advantages.md

 The assembly language can be used in these types of application:

 * To build software which requires serious machine level optimizations or to beat compilers in code optimization. \
-  For eg.: System software in an OS (not needed though as modern compilers do a pretty good job).
+  For e.g.: System software in an OS (not needed though as modern compilers do a pretty good job).

-* In embedded programming where space is limited to an extent that higher level languages (like C) can use more space then required or actually present.
+* In embedded programming where space is limited to an extent that higher level languages (like C) can use more space than required or actually present.

 * To access hardware features which are either platform specific or too uncommon and not available for optimization in higher languages such as C.